arunkal1/Higher-Or-Lower/README.md

 <img src="screenshots/livesOut.png">
 <img src="screenshots/replay.png">

-If the player chooses to play again by pressing (1) then the page will be reloaded as a fresh game, however, if they press (2) and choose not to replay then they will be diverted to the following page:
+Once the player has run out of lives then they will be redirected to the below page, where they can chose to replay:

 <img src="screenshots/noReplay.png">
 <hr>